Quantum Temporal Fusion Transformer: Quantum Temporal Fusion Transformers

-The encoded data, in the form of the quantum state, is then passed through a series of quantum unitary operators.
+The encoded data, in terms of the quantum state, is passed through a series of quantum unitary operators called a variational circuit.
 In this variational quantum algorithm setup, we employ N-local circuits~\cite{qiskit2024} as the variational circuit or ansatz.
-A general structure for N-local circuits is described as follows.
-These quantum unitary operators consist of several single-qubit rotation gates and controlled-NOT (CNOT) gates.
-Single-qubit rotation $\mathbf R_y$ gates are applied to each qubit with the rotational angle parameters $\theta _{(.)}$.
-Rotational angles are not predetermined; instead, they are iteratively updated during the optimization process using the gradient-decent method.
-To generate multi-qubit entanglement, the outputs of rotation gates are passed through CNOT gates, which are implemented between two consecutive qubits in cycle order: (1, 2, \dots $n-1$, 1).
-A combination of rotation gates and CNOT gates is referred to as a layer denoted as a dashed box in Figure~\ref{fig:VQC architecture for QTFT}.
-The layers are elegantly formulated as
+The N-local quantum unitary operators consist of single-qubit rotation gates with controlled-NOT (CNOT) gates.
+Single-qubit rotation gates $\mathbf R_y$ are implemented to each qubit with the rotational angle parameters $\theta _{(.)}$.
+Rotational angles are not predetermined; instead, they are iteratively updated during the optimization process using the gradient descent method.
+To generate multi-qubit entanglement, the outputs of rotation gates are passed through CNOT gates between two consecutive qubits in cycle order: (1, 2, \dots $n-1$, 1).
+A combination of rotation gates and CNOT gates is referred to as a layer, denoted as a dashed box in Figure~\ref{fig:VQC architecture for QTFT}.
+The layers are formulated as

-Depending on the problem's complexity, the layer may be repeated several times to increase the parameter of the circuit, effectively capturing the more complex pattern of the dataset.
+Depending on the problem's complexity, the layer repeats several times to increase the circuit parameters, effectively capturing the more complex pattern of the dataset.
 At the end of all layers, a final rotation layer consisting of $\mathbf R_y$ gates is appended.

-However, repeating the layers of the variational circuit increases the depth of the quantum circuit which in turn affects the complexity and resource requirements of the quantum hardware.
+However, repeating the layers of the variational circuit increases the depth of the quantum circuit, which in turn affects the complexity and resource requirements of the quantum hardware.
 According to the problem and the limitations of current quantum hardware, it is important to optimize the depth of the circuit to produce the best possible result.

-There are two key reasons for using N-local circuits as variation circuits: efficient implementation and the ability to capture important correlations.
-N-local circuits are composed of simple local gates that can be implemented on quantum hardware using a small number of qubits.
-Moreover, these circuits can capture the important correlation between the qubits in a quantum system, as the local gates can act on neighboring qubits and generate entanglement between them.
+N-local circuits, particularly those with greater parameterized multi-qubit blocks, introduce a more expressive variational class, allowing the circuit to express more complicated quantum states.
+This greater expressivity will notably decrease the number of layers needed to synthesize an approximation of a target state.
+Experiments have shown that a worldwide entangling ansatz, with both two and three qubit gates on fully connected hardware, converges faster with significantly fewer layers than the standard two-local (hardware-efficient) ansatz.
+This results in exponential increases in convergence speed and iteration efficiency for a fixed target accuracy~\cite{du2022quantum, ayoub2025high}.